jleo3/clinical_trial_match/README.md

 -----------
 <a href="http://shrouded-river-3637.herokuapp.com/" target="_blank">Access the Beta Site</a>
 * Make keyword search case insensitive
-* Have trial nct_id unique and site location ide in the database
-* Set up views
+* Fix Floating counter so it doesnt disrupt pagination.
+Pluralize the noun
+* On search, display box that tells people to register and save their account.
+* Show more filters on search box.
+Include age and other parameters.
 * Figure out how to open up zip folder in rails for importer
-* Get trial sites to save to db
 * Set up importer to use NCT_ID as unique identifier.
 And to update if it it already exists.
 * Add Timestamp for importer.
-Probably need another table
+Probably need another table @TODO?
+* See if study focus is structured data and can be put in array that is used as search filters
+* Set up travis-ci for this project
 * Create ability for user to login.
 Will use devise
 * Finalize Trial and Site models and add validation
 * Automatically assign lat/long to user.
 Will use geocode
+* Parse inclusion exclusion criteria
 * Nightly import of ct.gov changes to the DB.
 Will use Nokogiri and DelayJob
-* Set up configuration so that disease condition and form inputs can flexibly be changed for future instances of the site
+* Set up configuration so that disease condition and form inputs can flexibly be changed for future instances of the site CONDITION_TYPE = intializers/condition_type.rb
 * Users will receive email digests of new matches.
 They can set the frequency (once a week, as soon as available).
-Will use Email Swifter
+Will use Email Swifter @TODO?
+Does this mean I need to store in the users database what trials they match to? and note that it if has changed

 Phase II Items
 -----------